Arkansas officers were suspended after video on social media shows a police beating

 Three law enforcement officers in Crawford County, Arkansas, have been placed on leave after a video shared on social media shows them beating and restraining a man in a parking lot.
 State police will investigate the incident, the governor said.

-In the video, a law enforcement officer repeatedly and brutally punches the man and slams his head against the cement ground several times.
-Another officer is seen kicking the man's lower body repeatedly while a third officer is seen holding the man down.
+In the video, a law enforcement officer repeatedly and brutally punches a man that Arkansas State Police identified as Randall Worcester, 27, and slams his head against the cement ground several times.
+Another officer is seen kicking Worcester's lower body repeatedly while a third officer is seen holding him down.

+The incident occurred at about 10:40 a.m.
+Sunday outside a convenience store in Mulberry, in Crawford County.

+Worcester was sent to the hospital, and was later released and sent to a county jail.
+He is being charged with second-degree battery, resisting arrest, refusal to submit, possessing an instrument of crime, criminal trespass, criminal mischief, terroristic threatening, and second-degree assault, state police said.

 Two of the officers are deputies with the Crawford County sheriff's office and the third is an officer with the city of Mulberry Police Department, law enforcement confirmed.